TED Talks: The Good. The Bad. And the Ugly.

 Written by Susie Ashfield

-Talk Like TED in a day! – London dates and programme details here
+Presentation skills, TED-style – London dates and programme details here

 The average price of a TED Talk is $7,500 dollars.
 For that price you are going to be expecting something that changes your life or, at the very least, something that makes you sit up and listen.
 Sir Ken Robinson does both in his TED Talk titled simply Do Schools Kill Creativity? and he does it without props, PowerPoint, or visuals, standing alone to make an argument so compelling that it has become the most watched TED Talk ever: